I have been nominated for the Sunshine Blogger Award!

 I personally have visited some blogs where the page takes over a minute to load and honestly, I’ve lost interest before it finishes loading and I

 So, the package I chose was the “GrowBig” package – it cost just $7.45 per month.
 For the year but it is 100% worth it.
-You can also choose from the cheaper package of $4.95 per month or the premium “GoGeek” package for $14.95 per month, dependant on your needs.
+You can also choose from the cheaper package of $4.95 per month or the premium “GoGeek” package for $14.95 per month, dependent on your needs.

 The load speeds are super quick, the interface is user-friendly and “uptime” for the site is 99.9% – wow.
 You simply cannot beat those stats.
 But, best of all the support team are second to none.
-They are extremely helpful, friendly and knowledgable.
+They are extremely helpful, friendly and knowledgeable.

 Starting my blog on “Wordpress”, I had to migrate it over.
 Siteground accommodates this by having a WordPress migrator.
 It was seamless and so simple to use, even for a novice like me.
 They also have migrators for Joomla!
 Wix and more so you can move your site over with ease.